nhsuk/nhsuk-frontend/README.md

 NHS.UK front-end contains the code you need to start building user interfaces for NHS.UK websites and services.

-Code and styling examples of NHS.UK front-end components and styles can be found on the <a href="https://nhsuk-redesign.herokuapp.com/">NHS.UK design system</a>.
+Code and styling examples of NHS.UK front-end components and elements can be found on the <a href="https://nhsuk-redesign.herokuapp.com/">NHS.UK design system</a>.

 This repository generates shareable CSS and assets for use in NHS.UK websites and services.
 It also provides a development environment for reviewing changes to those files and the code for the <a href="https://nhsuk-redesign.herokuapp.com/">NHS.UK design system</a> pages.